vmware-tanzu/tanzu-dev-portal/content/guides/python/gs-python-like-a-pro.md

 ---
-title:  "Python Like A Pro: Installing Python"
+title:  "Python Like A Pro: Installing Python & Switching Versions"
 featured: true
 sortTitle: "Python Like A Pro - Installing Python"
 weight: 2